Autism Awareness Month

-Among the first things you’ll want to consider when prepping to teach a child on the Spectrum is the method that suits you and your child best.
-With so many homeschooling methods out there, you can help narrow this down by considering the type of learner your child is and the types of things that make material stick with him (e.g. visual aids, audio books/lectures, etc.).
+But, one of the first things that you’ll want to consider when prepping to teach a child on the Spectrum is the method that suits you and your child best.
+With so many homeschooling methods out there, you can help narrow this down by considering the type of learner your child is and the types of things that make the material stick with him (e.g. visual aids, audiobooks/lectures, etc.).

-One important thing for parents of Autistic kids to take into consideration is which method is going to allow you to continue with the therapies and treatments your child needs with little to no interruption.
+One important thing for parents of children on the Autism spectrum to consider is which method is going to allow you to continue with the therapies and treatments your child needs with little to no interruption.
 For this reason, some parents of Autistic kids find a more relaxed or unschooling approach to work best because these are the most flexible methods.
 On the other hand, some parents find a structured approach that allows flexibility to be the most comforting.
 In both cases, homeschooling gives you the ability to work around the therapies and treatments you already have in place.

 Whichever style you choose, you must also consider what will work best for your child.
 Some Spectrum kids don’t deal with change very well, so you may not have the ability to change curriculum programs midway through the year like parents of other children.
 This is something important to keep in mind as you choose your program for the year.

-That said, one of the biggest advantages to homeschooling a Spectrum child is that you can suit the curriculum around your child’s specific needs, incorporating life skills along the way.
+That said, one of the biggest advantages to homeschooling a child on the Spectrum is that you can suit the curriculum around your child’s specific needs, incorporating life skills along the way.
 Rather than relying on the school to have a heart for your child, you know no one has his best interest at heart like you do.